Coronavirus: Information and advice for parents / carers of children with SEND

 Education Health and Care Plans

-We're working hard to keep the Education Health Care process moving and we’ll continue to review this.
-Assessments for an EHC plan may look different as it becomes more difficult to do our work face-to-face.
-We may need to do more by telephone or video calls, where possible and our decision-making panels are moving to online meetings.
+We're working hard to keep the Education Health and Care process moving and we are continuing to review this.
+Assessments for an EHC plan currently involve telephone and video calls as we are unable to do our work face-to-face.
+Our decision-making groups have also moved to online meetings.

 We’re here to help

 You can find details of how you can get in touch with our support services on our Contact Us page.
-Whether you need some advice or support for your child, tips on managing educational activities or routines or just a friendly chat, our teams are here to help.
+Whether you need some advice or support for your child, tips on managing educational activities or routines or just a friendly chat, our teams are here for you.

 Read our Frequently Asked Questions